rohanmahy/mahy-lamps-im-keyusage/draft-ietf-lamps-im-keyusage.md

 document.
 This extended key purpose does not introduce new security risks but instead reduces existing security risks by providing means to identify if the certificate is generated to sign IM identity credentials.
+Issuers SHOULD NOT set the `id-kp-imUri` extended key purpose and an `id-kp-clientAuth` or `id-kp-serverAuth` extended key purpose, as that would defeat the improved specificity offered by having an `id-kp-imUri` extended key purpose.

 # IANA Considerations